List of Empire ships (H): Empire Hartland

-Empire Hartland was a 683 GRT hopper ship which was built by Ferguson Brothers Ltd, Port Glasgow.
+Empire Hartland was a 683 GRT hopper ship, built by Ferguson Brothers Ltd, Port Glasgow.
 Launched on 16 May 1946 and completed later that year.
 Sold to the Mersey Docks and Harbour Board and renamed Mersey No 3.
 Sold in 1965 to Westminster Dredging Co Ltd, London and renamed WD Alpha.
 Sold in 1968 to Hok Kiang Heng Co and renamed WK Alpha.
 Operated under the management of P N Waskita Karya, Indonesia. sold in 1972 to Qon Char Koon, Singapore and renamed WD Alpha.

 Empire Harvest

-Empire Harvest was an 814 GRT coastal tanker which was built by A & J Inglis Ltd, Glasgow.
+Empire Harvest was an 814 GRT coastal tanker, built by A & J Inglis Ltd, Glasgow.
 Launched on 10 November 1943 and completed in December 1943.
 Sold in 1946 to Shell Mex & BP Ltd and renamed Shelbrit 5.
 Renamed BP Engineer in 1952.
 Scrapped in June 1965 in Antwerp, Belgium.